Stephen-Heff/TeamApplication/README.md

 You should be able to add a new team, player and stat, update a coach when it changes and delete a player when they retire.

 ## Database
-This database has 3 tables(Player, Team and Stat).
+This database has 3 tables (Player, Team and Stat).
 Each table has a primary key and the Stat table has two foreign keys.
-One to the player table (to retireve the player name) and two to the Team table (to retieve the team a goal is scored against).
+One for the player table (to retrieve a player's name) and two for the Team table (to retrieve the team a goal scored against).

 ## How to use the database
  1. Get a List of Players curl https://localhost:44388/api/PlayerData/ListPlayers